Healthy Vegetarian Bean Chili

 - tortilla chips, crumbled

-In a deep pot saute diced onion in olive oil with a little salt for 3-5 minutes on medium heat.
-Add diced tomatoes, tomato sauce, and water.
-Add all of seasonings and stir.
+In a deep pot saute diced onion in olive oil with a little salt for 3-5 minutes on medium heat, onions should be browned and soft.
+Add crushed/diced tomatoes, water, then stir in beans and spices.

 Serve in a bowl with fresh cilantro, cheese, and tortilla chips if desired.